mwbowers/mwbowers.github.io/reference/runtime/qsys-runtime/ids-array-field.md

 ---
 title: IDSArrayField interface
-description: Describes the common operations for an array field in a Data Structure.
+description: "Describes the common operations for an array field in a Data Structure. "
+last_modified_at: 2024-06-26T20:27:05Z
 ---

 Describes the common operations for an array field in a Data Structure.